God's Perfect Child

-Reviewing the book, Martin Gardner wrote in 1999: "No one has written more entertainingly and accurately than Fraser about the history of Christian Science after Mrs. Eddy died in 1910.
+Reviewing the book, fellow critic of Christian Science Martin Gardner wrote in 1999: "No one has written more entertainingly and accurately than Fraser about the history of Christian Science after Mrs. Eddy died in 1910.
 No one has more colorfully covered the church's endless bitter schisms and bad judgments that have dogged it and in recent years almost plunged it into bankruptcy."
-According to Philip Zaleski, in a New York Times review: "Few darker portraits of [Mary Baker Eddy, founder of Christian Science] have emerged since the days when Mark Twain called her a brass god with clay legs."
+According to Philip Zaleski, in a New York Times review: Fraser's "bitterness gives this book its bite; it also makes for edgy reading, as one awaits the next razor cut against Christian Science or its founder.
+Few darker portraits of Eddy have emerged since the days when Mark Twain called her 'a brass god with clay legs.'
+One ends up wondering how Eddy, with all her sharp edges, managed to captivate so many for so long".
+Jana Riess has faulted Fraser for relying exclusively on secondary sources critical of Eddy, writing "Fraser never analyzes these caricatures, or stops to consider how heavily they are gender-biased.
+In her portrait, no subtlety or complexity of character is permissible.
+It is almost as if, in losing her childhood model of Eddy as savior, she could only substitute another childhood Disney character in its stead: the villainess."
+However, Riess also writes that "Fraser's book improves markedly as she enters the era she knows personally.
+The brightest sections deal with Christian Science and the law."